+Our CAPS Certified Sommelier Program – offered in conjunction with the Canadian Association of Professional Sommeliers (CAPS) – provides advanced professional development for those aspiring to be sommeliers.
+Professional sommeliers are well-versed in food and wine pairing and have an in-depth knowledge of other beverages and how they relate to food.
 Successful sommeliers design, develop and execute customized wine programs for a variety of establishments.
 They ensure the positive development of customer, staff and business relationships that support and promote responsible operational success.
-Professional sommeliers are well-versed in food and wine pairing and have an in-depth knowledge of other beverages and how they relate to food.
-Our CAPS Certified Sommelier Program takes just over a year to complete and provides advanced professional development for those aspiring to be sommeliers.
-The initial courses in wine production methods and sensory development introduce you to the skills and concepts that are fundamental to the later courses.
+This CAPS program takes just over a year to complete, and the initial courses in wine production methods and sensory development introduce you to the skills and concepts that are fundamental to the later courses.

-You must secure formal admission (see Application Process) before you can register for courses.
+You must secure formal admission (see How To Apply) before you can register for courses.
 Obtaining admission is dependent upon meeting these admission requirements:

 - You must be familiar with the basic principles of grape growing and wine making, the major grape varietals, the major appellations and the current food and wine trends and issues.